Garrett Sickels

 Garrett Ross Sickels (born September 24, 1994) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Penn State Nittany Lions, and signed as an undrafted free agent with Indianapolis Colts the in 2017.
 He played for three seasons, signing with four teams.

-High school career
+Early life

 Sickels played all four years at Red Bank Regional High School, but didn't see significant playing time until his junior year playing mostly special teams his first two years.
 He recorded 194 tackles, 25 sacks, nine forced fumbles and eight blocked kicks in his career.
 Selected to play in the 2013 U.S. Army All-American game, where he roomed with future Nittany Lion teammate Brendan Mahon.
 Rated a four-star recruit by ESPN.com, Rivals.com and Scout.com and was the Rivals.com No. 3 overall prep player in New Jersey.